 We strive to meet children’s individual developmental needs as we guide them through successful social interactions with others and help them gain confidence and self-reliance.
 Many of our interest center activities and daily routines incorporate social skill components.

-- Use adults as a safe “base” from which they can venture out to explore.
+- Use adults as a safe “base” from which they can explore.

 - Mimic peers and adults.